michaelmbekwe/alx-low_level_programming/0x09-static_libraries/README.md

-creating a static libraries that contains files
+am creating a static library for my past work